huwlloyd-mmu/intro-to-c-/week2practical.md

    // repeat for the other directions
 ```

-* Third, we need to choose the frame based on time, direciton and whether the player is walking or not.
+* Third, we need to choose the frame based on time, direction and whether the player is walking or not.

 We will use a simple scheme for this.
 Notice that the idle frame is in the middle of each row.
 The walk
 animation involves playing the frames to the left and right of this -- these are offset by -1 and +1 in the